thinkocapo/replay/README.md

 ## TODO

 PI
-- gloang script on a crontab (macbook cronjob) every hour

 - event-to-sentry.go parameterize the DATABASE_PATH
 - event.go in go
 - event.go DSN as Struct with stringify method?